divineprog/MoSyncApps/HybridSQLDemo/Tutorial/HybridSQLTutorial.md

 These design alternatives exist, not only for the database API, but for almost any functionality in your app that you implement using a layered/hybrid approach.
 It is a question of how to divide the code between the JavaScript layer and the C++ layer.

 The first approach, to implement an API, would be similar to implementing the Web SQL API on top of MoSync, replacing the browser's implementation with our own MoSync version.
-This approach is of course the given choise if we would wish to make a generally reusable API that can be used in a wide spectrum of applications.
+This approach is of course the given choice if we would wish to make a generally reusable API that can be used in a wide spectrum of applications.
 But there are also drawbacks with going for the general solution.

 The time it takes to implement a generic library can be considerable.
 Either you have to implement an existing specification, which can be tricky to get right.
 And if you design your own API, the design itself can take time to get right.
 Then there is the need for testing, documenting and maintaining the API, all of which can steal time from actual application development.
 The risk is that your project will end up implementing an API, not an app! ;)